Updated Jan. 19, 2022

 1. What programs support Mint Creative Summer Jobs program?

 Mint hires most of its young workers through Grow Detroit’s Young Talent, or GDYT, the city’s youth jobs portal.
-Young people must live in the City of Detroit (though exceptions may be made for exceptional artists who live in Hamtramck and Highland Park) and register with GDYT before the May 1 deadline.
+Young people must live in the City of Detroit (though exceptions may be made for exceptional artists who live in Hamtramck and Highland Park) and register with GDYT before the May deadline.
 Mint also hires a couple of interns through Wolverine Pathways, a University of Michigan program that enrolls high potential students from Detroit, Southfield and Ypsilanti.
 In the future, we hope to offer one job to a youth who lives in Ferndale but currently we lack funding for that.

 2. What does Mint look for in hiring young people for summer jobs?

 First, Mint expects youth to take the initiative, meet or exceed deadlines and demonstrate maturity and creativity.
 This means they handle the application themselves (though parents or grandparents may help by coaching for interviews or reminding about completing all the steps).

 Now we look for talented visual artists who are serious about their creative work and the possibility of a creative career.
 You must demonstrate artistic skills, passion and desire to learn more.